 This is just an estimate and we will, of course, be able to give you a more accurate timescale once we have more information and as the matter progresses.

-She is very happy to discuss your requirements with you and provide you with a tailored quote so please do get in touch.
+If you would like to discuss your situation with an expert employment solicitor, then please call us on 024 7653 1532.
+We are very happy to discuss your requirements with you and provide you with a tailored quote so please do get in touch.